 Google Cloud stores your credentials in a database on your system.
 These credentials can then be used over and over.
 Google’s choice of a database means that the CLI and SDK tools can manage a huge number of credentials efficiently….
 Continue Reading →

-In this article we will download and install the Google gcloud CLI.
-Then we will setup gcloud with Google Service Account credentials.
-This article is for Windows based system but the same principles apply to Linux and Mac systems.
+In this article, we will download and install the Google gcloud CLI.
+Then we will set up gcloud with Google Service Account credentials.
+This article is for Windows-based systems but the same principles apply to Linux and Mac systems.
 Step… Continue Reading →

 This article is written for Windows, but the same principles apply to Linux and Mac.
 I need to work with multiple Google Cloud accounts and be able to easily switch my credentials between accounts.
 For those of you with AWS… Continue Reading →